intave/documentation/mechanics/checks-03-breakspeedlimiter.md

 # BreakSpeedLimiter

 `Name` BreakSpeedLimiter<br>
-`Coverage` FastBreak cheats<br>
+`Coverage` Fastbreak cheats<br>
 `Developers` Richy, vento, DarkAndBlue<br>
 `Since` Intave 14<br>

 ### How it works

+The Minecraft protocol lets the client control block breaking.
+While this allows for fluent gameplay even with high latency, cheat client may try to abuse this: Fast break cheats allow players to break blocks faster than usual.

-Intave recalculates how long a player needs to break a block, and compares the duration with the actual duration
+To solve this issue, Intave calculates how long a legitimate player needs to break specific blocks.
+The check then compares the expected duration with the actual duration a player needs.
+Illegitimate deviations are corrected by canceling the block break.

 ### Accuracy

-This check detects deviations small deviations starting from 100ms, and lower deviations when repeatedly done
+This check is able to detect small deviations and gets more accurate the more data Intave collects.

 ### Alternatives

-To our current knowledge, no better alternative approach mitigating fast-break cheats exists.<br>
+To our current knowledge, no better alternative approach mitigating fastbreak cheats exists.
-The issue originates from a protocol decision from Mojang to have block-breaking clientside, which is - considering the bad internet of many client - reasonable.

 ### Issues

-None known
+The check might false flag legitimate players with rapid latency changes.
+Intave does try to account for such scenarios, however.